-That Cheeto guy is not the reality of the gaming industry’s audience.
-Today’s gamer is anyone.
-According to a 2015 annual report from Entertainment Software Association, 63% of all US households include at least one frequent gamer – and 41% of all gamers are women.
-If you play games on your Xbox or on your phone, you technically count towards that number.
-And Twitch covers all of those bases, with personalities and programming that appeal to a much broader audience than most might suspect.
+Cheeto guy isn’t the totality of the gaming industry.
+According to the Entertainment Software Association, 64 percent of U.S. households own at least one gaming device, and 45 percent of all U.S. gamers are women.
+If you play on Xbox or just your phone, you count.
+Twitch covers all of those platforms, with personalities and programming that appeal to a much broader audience than most might suspect.
 All of this on a platform that increasingly becomes an exciting alternative for brands to reach highly coveted millennial audiences as YouTube loses some of its shine.

-Twitch, which was purchased by Amazon in 2014 and recently added into its Prime offerings (a.k.a.
-Twitch Prime), is the world’s leading social video platform and community for gamers and video game culture.
-And it’s not just “games” being streamed anymore – there’s Twitch Creative, which has broadcasters streaming cooking shows, art tutorials and home-brewing shows.
+Twitch was purchased by Amazon in 2014 and added to its Prime offerings (Twitch Prime) in 2016.
+Today it’s the world’s leading social video platform and community for gamers and video game culture.
+And it’s not just games being streamed anymore, with Twitch Creative streaming shows on cooking, art tutorials and home-brewing.

-But what is the appeal – as a viewer, a streamer or an advertiser?
-Let’s break it down (drums please!):
+But what is the appeal and value of the platform – as an advertiser, a streamer or a viewer?

 A Twitch Viewer

-Like any other popular social channel online, Twitch is a place where like-minded users can communicate and commiserate.
-Choosing a channel to engage with can lead a user to conversations about games they enjoy.
-Also, like professional sports or reality shows, this is a form of entertainment.
-Many streamers are highly skilled players, or have engaging personalities, or both.
-On top of all of that, Twitch users might just really love gaming and be looking to spend time with games they already love – or discover new ones to buy.
+Like other social channels, Twitch is where like-minded users can communicate and commiserate.
+Like professional sports or reality shows, this is a form of entertainment.
+Many streamers are highly skilled players, have engaging personalities or both.

 Twitch’s longevity and overall growth potential remains to be seen, and its unfiltered UGC nature certainly presents some concerns for many mainstream brands.
-However, with Amazon continuing to push this platform forward and find new ways to manage how content and ads are being seen, it’s definitely setting itself up as a media powerhouse worth keeping an open mind toward.
+However, with Amazon continuing to push this platform forward and YouTube continuing to lose ground, it’s definitely setting itself up as a media powerhouse worth keeping an open mind toward.
 In the words of Casey Neistat, a popular filmmaker and video blogger, “If YouTube’s not scared of Twitch yet, they should be now.”